EDSA III: Background

-April 24
+April 24: Prelude to arrest

-On April 24, 2001, the Sandiganbayan had ordered the arrest of Estrada, his son San Juan mayor Jinggoy Estrada, gambling consultant Charlie "Atong" Ang, and lawyer Edward Serapio over charges of plunder and graft.
+On April 24, 2001, the Sandiganbayan ordered the arrest of Estrada, his son San Juan mayor Jinggoy Estrada, gambling consultant Charlie Atong Ang, and lawyer Edward Serapio over charges of plunder and graft.
 As early as 6:00 am the next day, six thousand police officers at Camp Crame in Quezon City stood by for the order to arrest Estrada, headed by Philippine National Police (PNP) chief Director-General Leandro Mendoza alongside troopers of the Philippine Marine Corps and the PNP Special Action Force in seven vehicles and five buses.

-However, an estimated 6,000 loyalists of Estrada had mobilized to Greenhills in San Juan City to block the police and military from arresting the former president, who lived inside the North Greenhills subdivision.
+However, an estimated 6,000 loyalists of Estrada had mobilized to Greenhills to block the police and military from arresting the former president.
 The PNP had floated the possibility of having to forcibly airlift Estrada from his home with airborne troops if the police squad headed by Mendoza was unable to enter the subdivision, as loyalists blocked the combined police and military forces from accessing the subdivision's Buchanan gate along Club Filipino Avenue with a blockade made out of jeepneys and human barricades.

 At 2:00 pm, the situation between the police and the loyalists became tense when anti-riot personnel began approaching the human barricades.
 Out of fear of antagonizing the loyalists and instigating a riot, the anti-riot personnel withdrew.
 However, at around 3 pm, the police and military forces aborted the operation for the day as the Sandiganbayan had not yet issued the warrant for Estrada's arrest.